Ship Wake Detection in SAR Images via Sparse Regularization: Introduction

 \section{Introduction}

-The maritime environment has a huge importance on the world economy.
-Apart from being home to lots of species, the sea plays an important role in people's life for transportation, sailing, fishing, defence, etc. Every moving ship in deep sea leaves (mostly) linear traces behind, which are called ship wakes.
-The detection and characterisation of ship wakes provide key information for tracking (illegal) vessels and are also useful in classifying the characteristics of the wake generating vessel.

-Remote-sensing technologies have shown remarkable progress in recent years and the availability of remotely sensed data of the Earth and sea surface is continuously growing.
-Several European missions (e.g., the Italian COSMO-SkyMed or the German TerraSAR-X) have developed a new generation of satellites exploiting synthetic aperture radar (SAR) to provide spatial resolutions previously unavailable from space-borne remote sensing.
+Accurate characterisation of sea surface condition is not only important in isolation, but also in the detection and characterisation of ship wakes.
+These provide key information for tracking (illegal) vessels and are also useful in classifying the characteristics of the wake generating vessel.
+Until recently, one of the main factors hampering research into sea surface modelling was the lack of data of sufficiently high resolution (pixels need to be typically smaller than few meters) and accuracy.
+Synthetic aperture radar (SAR) technologies have however shown remarkable progress in recent years and the availability of remotely sensed data of the Earth and sea surface is continuously growing.
+Several European missions (e.g., the Italian COSMO/SkyMed, the German TerraSAR-X, or the British NovaSAR mission) have developed a new generation of satellites exploiting synthetic aperture radar (SAR) to provide spatial resolutions previously unavailable from space-borne remote sensing.